 What did Lisa Nandy do before entering Politics?

 After graduating in politics from Newcastle University, Nandy became a Parliamentary researcher and caseworker for former Labour MP Neil Gerrard.

 Something of a professional politician, Nandy then worked in policy for the ‘Children’s Society’.
 She also served as a local government councilor before being elected to Westminster.

 Lisa Nandy’s partner, Andy Collis, is a public relations consultant.
 Nandy has a young son, born in Wigan Infirmary in April 2015.

 Nandy is a formidable media performer, who has shown herself quite capable of holding her own with the likes of Piers Morgan.
 Still only in her early forties, Nandy is well-placed to become Labour‘s first woman Leader in the future.

-At the end of 2020, bookmakers had Nandy at anywhere between 7/1 and 10/1 to one day become Prime Minister.
+In the spring of 2022, bookmakers had Nandy at anywhere between 7/1 and 10/1 to become the next Labour Party leader.